This post may contain affiliate links. Learn more.

 - The heel design isn’t to everyone’s liking

 It’s hard to go wrong with a shoe that continues to stand the test of time.
-You’ll like it because, among other reasons, its versatility, which makes it an excellent shoe to take with you when you travel.
+You’ll like it because of, among other reasons, its versatility, which makes it an excellent shoe to take with you when you travel.

 The Burn Rock consists of 100% imported suede leather, an M Select GRIP outsole that provides durable traction and grip when you need it, as well as a Kinetic Fit Base with a removable contoured insole for flexible support.